Fred: You're right! Shaggy, you're a genius!

 - Oddly, in A Pup Named Scooby-Doo, it's Scooby who does this half the time.
 Shaggy himself only ever truly finds a clue by himself in one episode, which was the gang's search for the missing Scooby.

-- Parodied in The Venture Bros. when Dr. Venture grabs a candle holder on the wall and flips it over expecting something to happen.
+- Parodied in The Venture Bros. when Dr. Venture grabs a candle holder on the wall and flips it over expecting a secret door to open, as he remembered from his childhood.
 Dr. Byron Orpheus informs him that it doesn't do anything...except dump wax on his carpet.

 - In one episode of Rocky and Bullwinkle, Peabody and Sherman are (literally) looking for a needle in a haystack.
 Peabody suggests that Sherman simply sit down on the hay.
 As predicted, Sherman is stabbed in the behind by the needle.